ipfs-shipyard/ipfs-primer/classical-web/lessons/other-gateways.md

 ## Next Steps

-If you want to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link, go to the [Tutorial on Avenues for Access](/avenues-for-access/).
+If you want to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link, go to the [Tutorial on The Myriad Ways to Access and Distribute IPFS Content](/avenues-for-access/README.md).

 Otherwise return to the tutorial on [Interacting with the Classical (HTTP) web](/classical-web/README.md)